Sea-BirdScientific/seabirdscientific/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug related to the Sea-Bird Community Toolkit
 title: ''
 labels: ''
 assignees: ''